openMF/mifos-reporting-plugin/README.md

-# Pentaho Reporting Plugin for Apache Fineract
+# Pentaho Reporting Plugin for Apache Fineract®

 ## For Users